weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 without being differentiable at any point!

-5.3 Theorem Suppose f and g are defined on [a, b] and are differentiable at a point x € [a, bl.
+5.3 Theorem Suppose f and g are defined on [a, b] and are differentiable at a point x  \in  [a, bl.
 Then f + g, fg, and f|g are differentiable at x, and

 a (+9) x) =f) +g (x);
 ®) (fH) x) =f (X)g(x) + f(x)g' x);